tldr-pages/tldr/pages/common/apktool.md

 `apktool d {{file.apk}}`

-- Build a folder into an apk file:
+- Build a folder into an APK file:

 `apktool -b {{folder path}}`